alberto-lazari/qrfuzz/readme.md

 - [Denis Donadel](https://github.com/donadelden)
 - [Mariano Sciacco](https://github.com/Maxelweb)

-It has been developed by students from the University of Padua (UniPD, Italy) as a final project for the "Computer and Network Security" course from the Master's Degrees in Computer Science and Cybersecurity
+It has been developed as a final project for the "Computer and Network Security" course from the Master's Degrees in Computer Science and Cybersecurity of the University of Padua (Unipd, Italy)

 ---